MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 By consequence, the first read action (``GraphicsContext.readPixel()``, ``Painter.drawDisplayRegion()``, etc.) cannot use the back buffer as source buffer.
 The algorithm has to call ``LLUI_DISPLAY_get_source_image()`` to retrieve a pointer to the frame buffer address.

-Use (Double Buffer Mode)
+Use (Swap Double Buffer)
 ------------------------

-Here the steps around the strategy that describes how to use it in :ref:`double<section_display_double>` buffer mode (the two buffers have the same role alternatively: back buffer and frame buffer):
+Here the steps around the strategy that describes how to use it in :ref:`double<section_display_swap_double_parallel>` buffer mode (the two buffers have the same role alternatively: back buffer and frame buffer):

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.